abbiecheeseman13/airline-delays-eda/README.md

-# airline-delays-eda
-Airline Delays Exploratory Data Analysis
+# Airline Delays Exploratory Data Analysis

 This project explores and models airline delay data using Exploratory Data Analysis (EDA), data preprocessing, and a linear regression model.
 The goal is to predict **average arrival delay minutes per flight** based on features such as carrier, airport, year, month, and flight counts.

 ---

-## 📊 Dataset
+## Dataset

 The dataset comes from the Bureau of Transportation Statistics (BTS) airline delay cause reports.
 It includes fields such as: